GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: Choose an exotic damage type.
 You produce a tether of magical energy which lashes out against the target.
 It inflicts a sling attack.
 If the attack would qualify to damage armor, it instead grapples that foe for as long as you concentrate on the spell (or until the grapple is broken).
 Additionally, if the attack is a critical hit or qualifies to damage armor, it applies the critical hit effect of the chosen damage type.

-A critical success with the spell check allows you to choose not to inflict a wound with the atttack roll.
+A critical success with the spell check allows you to choose not to inflict a wound with the attack roll.
 If so, you may choose to grapple that foe (per the spell's fescription) or knock it prone.

 **At Higher Tiers**: Each tier beyond minimum affords you one of the following;